 My upbringing was average.
-Same parents still married after 50 years.
+The same parents still married after 50 years.
 No detrimental earth-shattering events in my earlier years.
-My father was a hard worker and worked a lot.
+My father was a hard worker.
 If I had anything to whine about from youth it would be my father not spending enough time with me.

 When something doesn’t go right in one of your races, it’s easy to blame someone else.
 Once you acknowledge that your actions are your responsibility you can change and move forward carving out a better path ahead.
 The dead-end job, the extra weight that packed on from years of eating bad, these were all decisions that you made at one point in your life.
 I know cause I have been there.